igdianov/alfresco-search-deployment/README.md

 Parameter | Description | Default
 --- | --- | ---
 `alfresco-search.type` | Define the type of Alfresco Search to use.
 Available options: `insight-engine` or `search-services` | `search-services`
 `alfresco-search.registryPullSecrets` | As the Docker Image for Insight Engine is not publicly available the registryPullSecrets has to be set.
-More details on [SECRETS.md](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/SECRETS.md) | NONE
+More details on [SECRETS.md](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/SECRETS.md). (_By default, you don't need to set this property if your are using only the SearchServices image from [DockerHub](https://hub.docker.com/r/alfresco/alfresco-search-services/tags/) - this is public available._) ) | NONE
-`alfresco-search.ingress.enabled` | Enable external access for Alfresco Search Services | `true` `alfresco-search.ingress.basicAuth` | if `ingress.enabled=true`, user needs to provide a base64 encoded htpasswd format user name & password (ex: echo -n "$(htpasswd -nbm solradmin somepassword)" where solradmin is username and somepassword is the password) | NONE
+`alfresco-search.ingress.enabled` | Enable external access for Alfresco Search Services | `true` `alfresco-search.ingress.basicAuth` | if `alfresco-search.ingress.enabled` is `true`, user needs to provide a `base64` encoded `htpasswd` format user name & password (ex: `echo -n "$(htpasswd -nbm solradmin somepassword)"` where `solradmin` is username and `somepassword` is the password) | NONE
 `alfresco-search.ingress.whitelist_ips` | if `ingress.enabled=true`, user can restrict /solr to a list of IP addresses of CIDR notation | `0.0.0.0/0`
-`alfresco-search.alfresco-insight-zeppelin.enabled` | Enabled Alfresco Insight Zeppelin | `false`
+`alfresco-search.alfresco-insight-zeppelin.enabled` | Enabled Alfresco Insight Zeppelin (_this will work only with InsightEngine image_) | `false`

 ## Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project and information to report any issues.